 The Lebanese economy, characterized by freedom of exchange and transfers, is based on private initiative.
-The private sector is estimated by the CAS to contribute over 80 percent to aggregate demand and includes industries such as agriculture, manufacturing, construction, trade and tourism, in addition to services such as banking and finance, hotels and restaurants, media and advertising, and consulting and engineering.
-The manufacturing and industrial sectors are estimated by the CAS to contribute approximately one-fifth of the national income.
+The private sector is estimated by the National Accounts Committee to contribute over 85 percent to national expenditures and includes industries such as agriculture, manufacturing, construction, trade and tourism, in addition to services such as banking and finance, hotels and restaurants, media and advertising, and consulting and engineering.
+The manufacturing, industrial and construction sectors are estimated by the National Accounts Committee to contribute approximately one-fifth of GDP.
 They are provided only with a limited level of protection from international competition.